 Start Enforcing Your Billing Guidelines

 Whether you’re starting to craft your billing guidelines, are thinking about ways to improve optimize your billing guidelines, or are interested in replacing or implementing legal tech to enforce them, SimpleLegal is here to help.
-Our Legal Operations Management platform equips legal departments with the intelligent workflows to facilitate the enforcement of complex guidelines, while providing tools for reporting, automating accruals and budgeting, vendor management, and more.
+Our legal operations platform equips legal departments with the intelligent workflows to facilitate the enforcement of complex guidelines, while providing tools for reporting, automating accruals and budgeting, vendor management, and more.

-Schedule a demo today and learn why data-driven legal departments use SimpleLegal to run a more efficient department.
+Download our comprehensive guide on billing guidelines best practices, or schedule a demo and learn why data-driven legal departments use SimpleLegal to run a more efficient department.